You are here

 This applies to all employees (employees of public agencies or private sector businesses).
 The Extraterritorial Coverage statute that governs these decisions is RCW 51.12.120, with specific sections cited below.

 • Generally speaking, Washington accepts incoming workers’ compensation coverage from the eight states that Washington has agreements with (OR, ID, MT, NV, ND, SD, UT, WY).
 Those agreements vary by state and can be found in WAC 296-17-31009.
-For example, the agreement with Montana and Nevada exclude construction work and the agreement with Wyoming is limited to 6 months.
-No other agreements have a specified time limit.)
+For example, the agreement with Montana and Nevada excludes construction work and the agreement with Wyoming is limited to 6 months.
+No other agreements have a specified time limit.

 • The reciprocal agreements cover temporary work in the other state.
 Where each worker should be covered is determined by the specific circumstances of each worker, and not by the state where the employer is based.
 For example, a Washington employer may need to have Washington workers’ compensation coverage for their Washington workers and Oregon workers’ compensation coverage for their Oregon workers.
 The Washington workers’ compensation coverage would also cover temporary work in Oregon that is performed by Washington workers, and the Oregon workers’ compensation coverage would also cover temporary work in Washington that is performed by Oregon workers.